CS2Student/CS2Student/README.md

 # 💬 About Me
 * I am a freshman at the University of Maryland studying Computer Science and Mathematics
 * In my free time, I love to learn new things!
-* I am interested in machine learning and full-stack development
+* I am interested in machine learning, full-stack development, and want to get into drawing too!
 * Learn more about me [here!](https://cs2student.github.io/)

 # :hammer_and_wrench: Languages and Tools :